xjwu1024/WPS-SAM/README.md

 ## Citation

-If you use PPT or this repository in your work, please cite:
+If you use WPS-SAM or this repository in your work, please cite:
 ```
 @inproceedings{wu2024wps,
   title={WPS-SAM: Towards Weakly-Supervised Part Segmentation with Foundation Models},